marcoalexcampos0/smartrack/README.md

 # smartrack

-Monitors sensors and reports to Zabbix server
+Monitors sensors on a rack and reports to Zabbix server
 - Temperature (multiple)
 - Door status (two)
 - Current sensor (amps)